CPD ... How it really works

 The role of SAICE and other voluntary associations

-ECSA expects that recognized voluntary associations should assist their members in identifying CPD activities which meet their needs and present CPD activities as described.
-Recognized voluntary associations will also be responsible for the validation and monitoring of courses, seminars and conferences offered for CPD credits by other providers.
+ECSA expects that recognised voluntary associations should assist their members in identifying CPD activities which meet their needs and present CPD activities as described.
+Recognised voluntary associations will also be responsible for the validation and monitoring of courses, seminars and conferences offered for CPD credits by other providers.

 ECSA has given approval to voluntary associations recognised as such in terms of the Act, as well as accredited tertiary educational institutions, to run activities which will be acknowledged for CPD credits.

-All other bodies, such as private companies or state organizations, would need to have the contents of every event they provide for in this Category of CPD approved by the recognized voluntary association for the discipline or category of registration concerned and for the assignment of the appropriate credits.
+All other bodies, such as private companies or state organisations, would need to have the contents of every event they provide for in this category of CPD approved by the recognised voluntary association for the discipline or category of registration concerned and for the assignment of the appropriate credits.

-The SAICE Education and Training panel is currently finalizing its plan to ensure that our members receive the optimum service.
+The SAICE Education and Training panel is currently finalising its plan to ensure that our members receive the optimum service.
 Follow-up articles will appear in the coming months.